 The “Blue Zone” of Financial Well-Being

-And while money isn’t always the answer, it certainly doesn’t hurt.
+And while money doesn’t always lead to a longer and more satisfying life, it certainly doesn’t hurt.

-In a recent Gallup-Sharecare study, nearly 90% of people who were managing their finances well said their relationships with their spouses or partners were strong.
+For example, in a Gallup-Sharecare study, nearly 90% of people who were managing their finances well said their relationship with their spouse or partner was strong.